jurios/laravel-i18n/README.md

 ### Features

-* Automatically new translatable text detection (project texts and 3th party exported translations)
+* Automatically adds the new translatable text (detected by parsing the project texts and 3th party exported translations)
 * Automatically removes deprecated translations in order to keep it clean
 * Web editor to manage languages and translations from your templates (WIP)
+* Utils for list remaining translations for each locale (WIP)

 ### Installation